michigoetz-tpm/michigoetz-tpm/README.md

 ## Hi!
 I'm Michi 👋

 ## About Me
-“From aerospace engineering to product launches—great programs need precision, alignment, and mission control.”
+“From aerospace engineering to product launches, great programs need precision, alignment, and mission control.”

 🚀 On a mission to scale program execution across AI, Platform, Frontend, APIs at global scale 👨‍💻 Director of TPM @ Celonis | Built TPM org from 0 → 20+ | Leading 30+ programs across 40+ teams